 Apple has a dedicated Covid-19 hub at the top of Apple News, which only includes news stories from reputable sources

-Facebook has launched a dedicated Coronavirus Information Centre on its UK site, combining Government advice, the latest figures and news stories, posts from Government departments and resources and tips on health and community support.
-Since mid-February, it has been ensuring that NHS and Government advice appears first in search results when people search for Covid-19-related information on Facebook and via Instagram hashtags.
+Facebook has a dedicated Coronavirus Information Centre on its UK site, combining Government advice, the latest figures and news stories, posts from Government departments and resources and tips on health and community support.
+Since February 2020, it has been ensuring that NHS and Government advice appears first in search results when people search for Covid-19-related information on Facebook and via Instagram hashtags.
 And Facebook has verified all the NHS Facebook Pages and Instagram accounts with Government to make them easier to identify as official sources of information.

 Twitter has a Covid-19 Search Prompt in 64 countries in 20 languages — partnering with the DHSC and NHS in the UK, and similar institutions in other countries — which works by prioritising credible and authoritative content at the top of results for searches about Covid-19.
 It has also prioritised an Event Page (including the UK) at the top of users’ Home timeline and in the “For You” section of the Explore tab in more than 22 countries, which features trustworthy information and updates about Covid-19.

-TikTok Safety Center provides resources on how to find trusted information within its app and explains how it is using technology and human moderation to detect and review content uploaded by users, especially false medial advice and misinformation on Covid-19.
+TikTok Safety Center provides resources on how to find trusted information within its app and explains how it is using technology and human moderation to detect and review content uploaded by users, especially false media advice and misinformation on Covid-19.
 Every video that is tagged as related to Covid-19 by users or automated technology is then being tagged with a link to a trusted source.